Redefining educational leadership: Discover the leader and person you’re meant to be.

 Our practitioner-focused curriculum is taught by experienced administrators and experts in the field.
 In the administrative preparation segment of the program, you’ll master the competencies common to all areas of educational administrative licensure in Minnesota.
 Instruction focuses on combining organizational leadership theories with the practical skills that school administrators need to become effective leaders of learning organizations.

 The program consists of 29 credits for initial K–12 principal or director of special education preparation (or 41 credits for both).
-Finish by obtaining your graduate certificate or choose to continue your education by completing six credits toward superintendency preparation, or complete the Ed.S. degree.
+You may then choose to obtain a graduate certificate, complete six credits toward superintendency preparation, or complete the Ed.S. degree.